pcardotatgit/webex_for_xdr_part-7_The_final_demo/readme.md

 ## Let's understand what happens behind the scene

-You understand that in this use case we don't infect any machine but we create into XDR Incidents every objects that result of the infection.
+You understand that in this use case we don't infect any machine but we create into XDR Incidents every objects that result of the real infection.

-Let's understand the steps to go thru to create an Incident within XDR.
+Let's understand the steps we go thru to create an Incident within XDR.

 [XDR_create_incident_with_python](https://github.com/pcardotatgit/XDR_create_incident_with_python)